-Seahawks roster cutdown day thread: Paxton Lynch waived as Seahawks begin making moves
+NFL Roster cutdown day: Jaron Brown, Earl Mitchell, Jazz Ferguson, Jamar Taylor released as Seahawks continue making moves Saturday

 But Seattle then added Smith to the competition in May after it became clear he was not going to return to the Chargers, with whom he spent last season.

 That Smith has 31 career NFL starts — 29 coming when he was the primary starter for the New York Jets in 2013 and 2014 — had been perceived as giving him a leg up all along on the backup job.
+Lynch had just four career starts, all with Denver in the 2016 and 2017 seasons, going 1-3.

 Lynch, though, made things interesting when he played well against Denver in the preseason opener, leading Seattle to 19 second-half points in a 22-14 win and completing 11-15 passes for 109 yards and a touchdown while also rushing four times for 38 yards and another score.

-Smith then sat out the next week after having the surgery on his knee.
+Smith then sat out the next week in a game at Minnesota after having the surgery on his knee.

+But Lynch then suffered an injury of his own, a concussion on a helmet-to-helmet by Minnesota’s Holton Hill (who was ejected from the game and later fined $10,527) and had to miss practice the following week as well as a game against the Chargers.

-But when Smith returned he put up the better numbers in the final two games.
-Lynch was just 7-22 for 71 yards in his final three performances including 1-7 for four yards in playing the second half Thursday night against the Raiders.
+Smith the returned last Saturday against the Chargers and played well in that game, as well as against the Raiders.
+Lynch, meanwhile was just 7-22 for 71 yards in his final two performances including 1-7 for four yards in playing the second half Thursday night against the Raiders.

 “I thought he looked really good,” Carroll said of Smith following Thursday night’s game, when he was 4-7 for 107 yards and two touchdowns.
 “I thought he did a nice job.
 A great couple balls down the field.
 A great touchdown pass to Terry (Wright, for 39 yards).
 It was a beautiful play.
 He looks in control of the offense.
 He gets it.
 He really understands it.
 So that’s a real positive.”